aflalasker/Forum-Application---King-s-Only/README.md

 An error occurred in the application and your page could not be served.
 Please try again in a few moments.
 If you are the application owner, check your logs for details.

-If this error occurs please refresh the page!
+If this error occurs please refresh the page as the initial callback may not be automatically recognised.

 </section>